Psalm 64

 Notes

 Verses 3-4 develop the central metaphor of the psalm: speech as weaponry.
 The verb שָׁנְנוּ ("they sharpen") is drawn from the craft of metalworking -- the same verb used in Deuteronomy 32:41 where God sharpens his "flashing sword" for judgment.
 The tongue is likened to חֶרֶב ("sword"), a military weapon designed for close combat and slaughter.
 The second image shifts from blade to missile: they "tread" or "string" their arrow (דָּרְכוּ חִצָּם), using the verb דָּרַךְ, which literally means to tread the bow by pressing it with the foot to string it.
 The arrow itself is identified as דָּבָר מָר, "a bitter word."
-The metaphor is carefully constructed: the tongue is the sword for direct assault, the word is the arrow for long-range ambush.
-Together they depict enemies armed for every form of verbal attack.
+The metaphor is layered: the tongue serves as sword for close assault, the word as arrow for long-range ambush -- enemies armed for every form of verbal attack.

 The target is described as תָּם ("blameless, innocent, one of integrity"), the same adjective applied to Job (Job 1:1) and to the ideal worshiper of Psalm 15:2.
 The attack comes בַּמִּסְתָּרִים ("in hidden places, from ambush"), emphasizing its cowardly nature.
 Then comes the pivotal word פִּתְאֹם ("suddenly") -- the attack is not only hidden but instantaneous, leaving no time for defense.
-The final clause, וְלֹא יִירָאוּ ("and they do not fear"), can mean either that the attackers feel no fear of consequences or that they feel no fear of God.
-Given the psalm's theological framework, both senses apply: they act as if there were no divine witness to their deeds.
+The final clause, וְלֹא יִירָאוּ ("and they do not fear"), holds two meanings: the attackers feel no fear of consequences, and they feel no fear of God.
+In the psalm's theological framework the two are inseparable -- to act without fear of consequences is to act as if there were no divine witness.

 Verse 5 describes the conspirators reinforcing one another in their evil plan.
 The verb יְחַזְּקוּ ("they strengthen, they steel themselves") is a Piel form of חָזַק, a verb frequently used for encouragement in righteous contexts ("be strong and courageous," Joshua 1:6).
 Here it is inverted: they encourage one another in wickedness.
 The noun מוֹקְשִׁים ("snares, traps") belongs to the hunting vocabulary that the Psalms frequently apply to human predators (cf. Psalm 140:5, Psalm 141:9).
 Their rhetorical question -- "Who will see them?" -- expresses the practical atheism that runs through the psalms of lament: the conviction that God does not notice or does not care (cf. Psalm 10:11, Psalm 59:7, Psalm 73:11).

-Verse 6 is among the most difficult verses in the Psalter.
+Verse 6 is a difficult verse in the Psalter.
 The Hebrew תַּמְנוּ חֵפֶשׂ מְחֻפָּשׂ has been rendered in many ways.
 The verb תָּמַם ("to complete, to perfect") combined with the noun חֵפֶשׂ ("search, scheme") and the passive participle מְחֻפָּשׂ ("searched out, devised") yields something like "We have completed a well-searched-out scheme" -- they have perfected a carefully researched plan.
-The BSB's rendering "We have perfected a secret plan" captures the sense.
 The psalm then steps back to offer a proverbial observation: וְקֶרֶב אִישׁ וְלֵב עָמֹק -- "the inner depths of a person and the heart are deep."
 The adjective עָמֹק ("deep, unfathomable") acknowledges the inscrutability of human motives.
 Only God can see into these depths (cf. Jeremiah 17:9-10, 1 Samuel 16:7).
 This observation sets up the dramatic reversal that follows: the conspirators' hidden depths are no obstacle to the God who searches all hearts.

 God's Sudden Reversal (vv.
 7-8)